19th Annual Federal Court Boot Camp: The Nuts and Bolts (in California)

 • CM/ECF brief overview/advice

-• Interrogatories, request to produce – differences between state and federal
+• Interrogatories, requests to produce

 • 2015 Amendments to the Rules of Civil Procedure